The Tower Apart

 Conceit

 You’ve all been tried and sentenced by the Court of Stars.
 Whether or not you are guilty of what you’ve been accused of matters little.
-You’re being offered a mission, overseen by a high Elven officer.
+You’re being offered a mission, overseen by a high Elven officer, Makito.
 Escorted to the edge of the Overworld, over the Iron Sea, and kicked over the cloud breach, with only a Rocfeather parachute and your equipment to serve you.
 Your target is a dragon’s nest, perched on an ancient coral tower jutting from the sea.

 Inside you’ll find many trials.
 Your way in is secure, and in fact, unavoidable.
 You either land on the peak of the tower, or meet your end in the brine.
 Destroy the nest and make it out, and you’ll be granted clemency by the Elves.
 Problem is, the nearest shoreline is hundreds of miles away.